 Because the snood is fleshy and blood-filled, it can change length quickly.
 A short, compact snood may indicate an agitated bird, and turkey hunters have noted the snood shortening and withdrawing when a bird feels trapped or threatened.
-This may be a defensive response, since a long, dangling snood can be a hazard in a turkey fight – if it is injured, the bird may bleed profusely, and the snood could easily become infected through an open wound.
+This may be a defensive response, since a long, dangling snood can be a hazard in a fight: if the snood is injured, the bird may bleed profusely, and the snood could easily become infected through an open wound.
 Because turkeys can be aggressive, farmers who raise turkeys may have their birds de-snooded as chicks, removing the protuberance and lessening the risk of injury or infection.

 What a Snood Isn't